 By the 4th Century, Sahn-Glierans have come to live in a feudal structure of Baeders, a cluster of communal houses with a central Hall.
 Leaders from one generation to the next are determined much more by charisma than lineage, families matter much less than villages.

 Since this time the stronghold of Gliérstad (Stronghold of the Bastards) has held the Seat of the House of Sahn-Gliér and a charismatic individual by the name of Irmunghad (Shining Pig) of Kattelgrot (Big Tree) holds the seat for almost fifty years.
 Gliérstad is served by a warband made up of warriors from villages across the Sahn who see their service as a privilege.
 Gliérstad also guards a fantastic mining operation.

 R.Y.
 488 The Ikkerik arrive and enflame all tensions.

 R.Y.
-533 The Colossus returns to fulfill some unforeseen prophecy.
+533 The Colossus, scourge of a mythically ancient time, returns to fulfill some unforeseen prophecy.

 R.Y.
-599 Across the Sea the Lich Queen ascends the Throne of Iztan.
-She vows to return to The Realm and attempt to extinguish the newly formed House of Alacrán, protectors of the indigenous Alacrani ways.
+599 Across the Southern Sea, a Lich Queen on the Throne of a desolated Iztan vows to return to the Realm to extinguish the House of Alacrán and finish the Iztani Destiny of Colonization.